stolostron/siteconfig/README.md

-# siteconfig-controller
+# siteconfig
-Provide site deployment to Single and Multi Node OpenShift clusters to complete installation
+Provides site deployment to Single and Multi Node OpenShift clusters to complete installation

 ## Description
 The siteconfig-controller enables users to deploy clusters using either the Assisted Installer or Image Based Installer flows through the SiteConfig API.